anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
-Change the Help topc to Business Critical along with a  reason for the change.
+Change the Help topic to Business Critical along with a  reason for the change.
 </p>
 <br />